andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 reverse neighbor trees are exactly the same; the only difference is how the multiplicities are calculated.
 In this case, the forward direction is just the original calculation reversed!
-The diagram shows how the multiplicities are accumulated; feel free to try to work out exactly how this works as an exercise!
+The diagram shows how the multiplicities are accumulated; feel free to try to work out exactly how this works as a fun exercise :)

 And with that, we have tackled the reverse neighbor weights problem with some branching bin flows and combinatorics!